Code-Institute-Submissions/JavierBL89-Mindfulness-Portfolio-Project-Code-Institute_DecResub/README.md

   Fonts were taken from [Google fonts](<https://fonts.google.com/>)

   - For header and footer logo, 'Open Sans', sans-serif
   - For all rest of the content, 'Poppins' sans-serif

 #### Color scheme

 The color pallet was carefully chosen trying to pair with site goals and conveying the right message.

   - Logo color:  rgb(255, 179, 68);
   - Body background:  rgb(246, 252, 244);
   - Body color:  #444941;
   - Navigation bar background:  #444741;
   - Navigation bar color:  rgb(255, 179, 68);
   - Navigation bar links color:  rgb(246, 200, 133);
   - Footer and header links color hover:  rgb(246, 200, 133);

 ### Wireframes

-  I drew the initial idea on a paper to wire frame the project, i prefer user pen and paper as it is faster, but i didn't keep the drafts this time.
+  I drew the initial idea on a paper to wire frame the project, i prefer use pen and paper as it is faster, but i didn't keep the drafts this time.
 The final project design is a bit different to the initial one.

 ## Features

 - Video Content

-Videos are all over site giving an extra to all the text content and help users to understand what a specific subject is about through funny videos carefully chosen, as well as guided video tutorials whit exercises.
+Videos are all over site giving an extra to all the text content and help users to understand what a specific subject is about through funny videos carefully chosen, as well as guided video tutorials.

  ![](assets/images\video.png)